Zappo-II/WhatWatch/README.md

 ## Install

-Visit [ego](https://extensions.gnome.org/extension/4806/what-watch/) to install the latest review release.
+Visit [ego](https://extensions.gnome.org/extension/4806/what-watch/) to install the latest reviewed release.

-## Install from Repo
+## Install any branch / tag / from this Repo

+Default branch is `main`.

 ### First Install